 Puppet Enterprise connects to external Lightweight Directory Access Protocol (LDAP) directory services through its role-based access control (RBAC) service.
-This allows you to use existing users and user groups that have been set up in your external directory service.
+Because PE integrates with cloud LDAP service providers such as Okta, you can use existing users and user groups that have been set up in your external directory service.

 Specifically, you can:

 - Authorize access of external directory users based on RBAC permissions.